 Roof Repair Specialist received the prestigious Roofing Excellence Award at the 2023 Owens Corning Platinum Conference.
 This industry recognition reflects our continued focus on bringing a results-oriented, customer-driven approach to running our business and delivering trustworthy, dependable work for Los Angeles, CA homeowners.

-Though it may seem standard for any roofing company to have proper licensing, insurance and certification, unfortunately that isn’t always the case.
-We encourage you to do a little digging prior to hiring us or any other roofing/home improvement company to ensure they have the proper licenses, insurance and certification needed for the job.
+Though it may seem standard for any Los Angeles roofing company to have proper licensing, insurance and certification, but unfortunately that isn’t always the case.
+We encourage you to do a little digging prior to hiring us or any other roofing/home improvement company to ensure they have the proper roofing contractor’s insurance and certifications.
 Most people don’t realize the importance of these until it is too late.

 Types of Licenses: